 3. Replace your windows

 Investing in new replacement windows can be a smart renovation project.
 While the upfront costs are significant, homeowners can expect a 72 percent return on their investment,3 which is higher than average.
 You can also reap the benefit of your home being more energy efficient, which helps lower your heating and cooling costs.
+Contact the replacement team at your local Pella Windows & Doors for a no-obligation, in-home consultation to get an idea of what benefits you can expect in a window replacement project.

 4. Improve the lighting